edbzn/edbzn.github.io/content/blog/nx-20-exploring-the-new-ts-preset-and-typescript-project-references/index.md

 [Project references](https://www.typescriptlang.org/docs/handbook/project-references.html) were introduced in [TypeScript 3.0](https://devblogs.microsoft.com/typescript/announcing-typescript-3-0/#project-references) back in 2018.
 This feature allows you to _split the code into smaller units and define explicit relationships between them_.
 It ensures that only the changed units and their dependencies are recompiled, resulting in faster builds, improved code isolation, and a better IDE experience.
 This feature is well-suited for defining projects in a monorepo.

-> **Note: 📌** <br/> Project references are theoretically a better alternative to globally defined path aliases in the root `tsconfig.base.json` configuration.
+<Note>Project references are theoretically a better alternative to globally defined path aliases in the root `tsconfig.base.json` configuration.</Note>

 ## How to leverage project references in Nx?